Chandravo/Thapar-Summer-School/Django_Installation/Windows/README.md

-# Setup guide of Django for  Linux/Mac Users
+# Setup guide of Django for Windows Users